Nienormalny/labyrinth-game/README.md

 # Labyrinth Game
-Simple game about creating your own Labyrinths.
-This game has no storyline and levels.
-But its supports VR!
-So lets get dive into it for better expiriences!
-Game is browserbase game, so you don't need to intall any apps, just run in you browser and that it!
+This is a simple game about creating your own labyrinths.
+The game has no storyline or levels.
+But it supports VR.
+So let’s dive into it for better experiences.
+The game is browser based, so you don't need to intall any apps.
+Just run it in your web browser and you're fine.

-I tested it with Gear VR (Samsung) so i can tell that Samsung Internet Vr and Oculus Internet Vr works great!
-And make much fun to play own labyrithn in VR world! **You don't need special controllers!**
+I tested it with Gear VR (Samsung) so I can tell that Samsung Internet VR and Oculus Internet VR works perfect.
+It's much fun to play your own labyrinth in the VR world. **You don't need any special controllers!**

-Main think is to train your memory with little taste of competition.
+The main thought is to train your memory while you always have that little taste of competition.

 ## How to play

 ### 1. Define number of **coulumns** and your name.